 25 Grief Journal Prompts

 There is no right or wrong way to write a grief journal.
-It’s a tool that can be used to mourn and cope with the death of a parent, grandparent, friend, child, or even a pet.
-The most meaningful way to create a grief journal will vary from person to person.
-Don’t judge or edit yourself as you write.
-Unedited self-narration is the most effective way to help begin your healing.
+It’s a tool that can be used to mourn the loss of a grandparent, cope with the death of a parent, friend, grieve the loss of a child, or even cope with losing a pet.
+The most meaningful approach to creating a grief journal will differ for each individual.
+Allow yourself to write freely, without judgment or self-editing.
+This raw, unfiltered self-expression is often the most effective way to start healing.

 People frequently turn to journaling prompts for grief to help create a starting place or structure to use as they write.
 Some people even believe that goal-directed writing offers greater personal fulfillment.3